HectorH06/Anime-Scraper/README.md

    - Series name
    - First and last episode
 - Manages corner cases for not standarized URLs
+- For the massive download you just have to set a column for urls and a second one for the name of the series (no need to worry for spaces, it replaces them automatically for underscores)

 ## Future Features

 - GUI
-- May turn massive download arguments to an object instead of dict